eakosh/Bioinf_project2/README.md

-# Bioif Pproject 2 - Bioinformatic Analysis
+# Project 2 - Bioinformatic Analysis
 The second project in a pair from the BIOINF_B course at FIIT

 ##Task